leonard67/AFDEN-Python-Workshop/README.md

 [Back to ToC](#toc)

-## 3. Data Collection <a name="section3"></a>
+## 3. Data Collection<a name="section3"></a>

 ### 3.1.
 WRDS with Python

 Access to high-quality financial and economic data is fundamental for empirical research in AccFin.
-The Wharton Research Data Services (WRDS) platform, which provides a gateway to a wide range of leading databases such as Compustat, CRSP and IBES, is the most commonly used data platform for AccFin empirical research.
+The Wharton Research Data Services (WRDS) platform, which provides a gateway to a wide range of leading databases such as Compustat, CRSP and IBES, is the most commonly used data platform for AccFin research.
 In this session, we will learn how to use the `wrds` Python package to connect programmatically to WRDS, query structured datasets, and efficiently download and manage data for analysis.
 The session emphasizes both the technical skills required for accessing large-scale databases and the research practices necessary to ensure data integrity, reproducibility, and efficiency in academic and applied settings.

 **Prerequisite reading**

-You can preview the [tutorial provided by WRDS](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-python/querying-wrds-data-python/).
+- You can preview the [tutorial provided by WRDS](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-python/querying-wrds-data-python/).
+- Kim, J. B., Li, L., Lu, L. Y., & Yu, Y. (2016).
+Financial statement comparability and expected crash risk.  *Journal of Accounting and Economics* 61 (2-3): 294-312. ([link](https://doi.org/10.1016/j.jacceco.2015.12.003))

 **Learning Outcomes**